 When making your list of schools to which you will apply, spend some time thinking about the faculty at the various institutions.
 If you know anyone there or if there are people whose work aligns with yours, you should contact them.
 Say that you are applying for a job at their institution and mention briefly your research interests and how they might mesh.
 You may also mention names of people you can work with in your cover letter.
 There are many applicants for each position in general, and small touches like this can help your application stand out.

-If you are applying to liberal arts jobs, you should have more data available to make a case for your teaching prowess.
+If you are applying to teaching-focused jobs, you should have more data available to make a case for your teaching prowess.
 You should craft a teaching portfolio including the following items.
+Having specifically tailored cover letters is important for these job applications.

 Summarize these in a table.
 Presenting data in a more user-friendly format (for example, giving percentages of 4s and 5s rather than the average score can have a bigger impact) makes it more readable.